 9. The island of Vis

 The island of Vis is different to many of its neighbours.
 The most westerly of the larger Croatian islands, its history really sets it apart – used as a naval base during the years of Yugoslavia, the island was completely closed to foreigners until 1989.
-As such, the island has developed its tourism differently to the other Croatian islands.
+As such, the island has developed its tourism differently from the other Croatian islands.
 It’s the place to go to if you want to sample Croatia and its island life but without all the crowds, and where those in the know head to!
 Vis has grown in popularity in recent years, however; no doubt this is down to the island being used as one of the main filming locations for Mamma Mia 2.

 There’s a handful of sights in both Vis Town and the other larger settlement on the island, Komiza.
 Both only have a few accommodation options, so neither place gets too crowded.
 If you have your own car (you can also rent scooters on Vis), the island really does lend itself to exploring – set off down the roads and see where they take you.